-Social Security Disability Benefits for Irritable Bowel Syndrome (IBS)
+How to Get Disability Benefits For Irritable Bowel Syndrome (IBS) in Chicago, IL

 Irritable Bowel Syndrome (IBS) is considered a “functional gastrointestinal disorder” where there is some type of disruption in the functioning of the bowel.
 It’s not considered a disease.
 Rather, it’s a syndrome that’s characterized by a group of symptoms that can include constipation, abdominal pain, diarrhea, or bouts of both.
 Patients who suffer from IBS are also more likely to experience chronic pelvic pain, fibromyalgia, and chronic fatigue syndrome.